 Soil and water analyses can be useful tools when buying or establishing an orchard.
 We offer are a few basic considerations.
-For more in-depth information, we recommend the two books from Louise Ferguson and G. Steven Sibbett, and from Paul Vossen, listed in our Sources below.
+For more in-depth information, we recommend the two books from G. Steven Sibbett and Louise Ferguson, and from Paul Vossen, listed in our Sources below.

 Prior to planting, the soil should be tested for at least sodium, magnesium, calcium, potassium, and pH.
 If there are questions about the history of the soil, if existing vegetation shows odd symptoms and poor growth, or if other soils in the area have shown toxic levels of excess minor nutrients, more tests may be needed.
 In addition, if the risk of nematodes or diseases such as Verticillium wilt is suspected, the soil should be tested for those as well.